Last modified: September 13, 2025

 When to Use

-If rapid, continuous delivery is a goal, consider slimming environment branching to fewer stages or replacing it with a release-branch or trunk-based approach plus feature flags.
+If rapid, continuous delivery is the goal, consider slimming the number of environment branches—or switch to release branches or trunk-based development plus feature flags—to keep promotion fast while retaining control.

 Table of Contents